 In Stock & Ships Today

-The Rapid is the brother of the world-renowned Rapid Racing pack, except this is built with a higher emphasis on day-to-day use outside of a race course.
+The Rapid is the brother of the world-renowned Rapid Racing pack; this version is built with a higher emphasis on day-to-day use outside of a race course.
 The Rapid is an excellent pack for everything from racing to long days accessing technical lines.
 A nifty velcro crampon pouch provides easy access to crampons (camera, overmitts, water bottle, etc) without removing the pack.
-EZ Op Buckles on the hip belt and sternum strap allow one handed on-off use even with gloves.
-Padded shoulder straps and back panels on the Rapid will make light work of coaxing you into the classic one liner "just one more run."
+EZ Op Buckles on the hip belt and sternum strap allow one-handed on-off use even with gloves.
+Padded shoulder straps and back panels on the Rapid will make light work of coaxing you into the classic one-liner "just one more run."

-	- Extra ski carry, in case you lose a pair or can't decide between race skis and powder skis.
+- Extra ski carry in case you can't decide between race skis and powder skis.

-	- Durabable Truck Bull tethering system for team pulling
+- Durable Truck Bull tethering system for towing your partner who bonked.

-	- Breathable mesh on back with 4mm EVA Foam Padding
+- Breathable mesh on the back with 4mm EVA Foam Padding for comfort.

-	- EZ OP buckles on chest and waist to operate with gloves on
+- EZ OP buckles on the chest and waist can be operated with gloves on.

 Update 2021/22: Holy smokes what didn’t get updated on this pack?
 CAMP decided to alter the overall fit for a slenderer and more profiled fit.
 An updated crampon pouch with the help of magnets to help close the flap allows for easy access without taking off the pack, and CAMP also included an updated ice axe holder.
 Another major update is the dedicated avalanche tool pocket and a bottle holder on the shoulder strap.